-While the iX3 underwent testing, the production team at BBA JV Plant at Dadong, Shenyang (China) started preparing for production concurrently.
-The team at Dadong have been assembling BMW X3 electric pre-production vehicles since the middle of 2019 in the same line that manufactures the BMW X3 combustion models.
+While the BMW iX3 underwent testing, the production team at BBA JV Plant at Dadong, Shenyang (China) started preparing for production concurrently.
+The team at Dadong began assembling BMW X3 electric pre-production vehicles since the middle of 2019 in the same line that manufactures the BMW X3 combustion models.

-Over 200 pre-production models have been built so far to be tested on Chinese roads letting engineers make changes and adjust parameters.
-The team believes they are right on schedule and on-time production will ensure punctual launch dates.
 The BBA JV plant will use sophisticated technologies like the new custom high-voltage battery installation and AI part monitoring to ramp up the production rate as well as maintain quality.
+The German-Chinese JV company manufactures the BMW iX3 on the same line as the BMW X3.
+Series production of the BMW iX3 had begun on 29 September 2020, and exports commenced on 11 November 2020.